JCSDA/jedi-docs/docs/inside/jedi-components/ioda/file-formats.rst

 This is the query used to retrieve data from the input ODB file.
 The names of the specified columns are converted to ``ioda`` variable names when the ObsSpace object is constructed.

 In general, a query file must contain a ``where`` section with the ``varno`` key set to the list of identifiers of the geophysical variables of interest (see https://apps.ecmwf.int/odbgov/varno for the full list).
 In addition, it can contain an optional ``variables`` list; the ``name`` key in each item in this list is the name of a column or a bitfield column member to be retrieved from the ODB file.
 If the mapping file defines mappings for individual members of a bitfield column and the ``variables`` list contains just the name of this column (rather than names of specific members), all members for which mappings exist are retrieved.
 Finally, an optional ``ignored names`` key can be set to a list of names of ODB columns that should not be mapped to ``ioda`` variables according to the rules defined in the mapping file even if they are loaded from the ODB file for other reasons.
 By default, this applies to the following columns: ``date``, ``time``, ``receipt_date``, ``receipt_time``, ``entryno``, ``seqno``, ``varno``, ``vertco_type`` and ``ops_obsgroup``.

+There are two additional options which are specific to data that are divided into records (e.g. radiosonde and ocean profiles).
+If the option ``truncate profiles to numlev`` is set to ``true``, each profile is shortened to have a number of levels equal to the ODB variable ``numlev``, which varies from profile to profile.
+This avoids a large number of unnecessary levels being stored in memory.
+The default value of this parameter is ``false``.
+The option ``time displacement variable`` can be used to define an ODB variable (typically ``initial_level_time``) which is added on to the station launch time to produce a dateTime that varies along a profile.
+If ``time displacement variable`` is empty (the default) then the dateTimes are not changed in this way.